 Your Temporomandibular Joint (TMJ) is the most used joint in the body.
-Your TMJ (jaw joints) are used when eating, talking, breathing and most importantly, expressing our feelings and emotions. write it here
+Your TMJ (jaw joints) are used when eating, talking, breathing and most importantly, expressing our feelings and emotions.

 The temporo-mandibular joint is formed by the mandible or jaw bone, joining with the temporal bone of the skull, just below and in front of the ear.
-You would have one temporo-mandibular joint on each side of your face.
-Each joint has a cartilage disc inside keeping the temporal bones and the mandible bone apart from each other to protect them from creating wearing of the bone surfaces as well as to act as shock absorber for the joint.
-The jaw joint is surrounded by a capsule or envelope enclosing it.
+You have one temporo-mandibular joint on each side of your face.
+Each joint has a cartilage disc inside keeping the temporal bone and the mandible bone apart from each other to protect them from creating wearing of the bone surfaces as well as to act as a shock absorber for the joint.
+The jaw joint is surrounded by a capsule enclosing it.
 The jaw movement is driven by many muscles responsible for its different actions.

 You may or may not experience jaw pain or tenderness with TMJ dysfunction.
 The most common symptoms include:

 - Pain in the area of jaw or ear

 - an inability to fully clench your jaw.